UrbanPro

 2. Coursera:

-• UrbanPro is a platform that connects students with local tutors and training institutes.
-You can find ANSYS tutors on UrbanPro who offer both online and offline lessons.
-It's particularly useful if you prefer one-on-one instruction or personalized guidance.
+• UrbanPro is a platform that connects students with tutors and training institutes.
+You can find experienced ANSYS tutors on UrbanPro who offer personalized training sessions.
+This platform is especially beneficial if you prefer one-on-one instruction and guidance tailored to your specific needs.

 read less